Ian-OBrien-503/menu_design/README.md

 *chose blank bootstrap template to build menu on
 *issues trying to figure out how to use forms to create dynamic menu, going to start with a very simple plain text to do list but have multiple items per add
 *issues getting to do list to work, html is fine, need to get javascript to work to add to the webpage, going to work through the code later today or tomorrow
-*issues to make animation during when page loading  by css and javascript.
+*issues to make animation during page loading using css and javascript.
-*issues to make the text over img and make the img transparent while not effect the text *issues to use the api(mo.js javascript animation engine)-Anime.js a lightweight JavaScript animation library API. (template twitter_fav:https://codepen.io/sol0mka/pen/wWdRLk) By LegoMushroom
+*issues to make the text over img and make the img transparent while not effect the text.
-@sol0mka
-It works with CSS properties, SVG, DOM attributes and JavaScript Objects.
+*issues to use the api(mo.js javascript animation engine)(template twitter_fav:https://codepen.io/sol0mka/pen/wWdRLk) By LegoMushroom @sol0mka.
 *Fixed issues with mo.js API: reason: "Issue: Must send the script with mojs reference somewhere inside <body> tag instead of <head> - there is the issue that will be solved in near future, but for now, you need to link mojs inside body tag."